RahmanIslamIen/RahmanIslamIen/README.md

 Hi 👋 My name is Rahman Islam
 =============================

-web developer | fond-end and back-end
+web developer | fond-end & back-end
 -------------------------------------

 I've been coding for 5 years I hope I can develop even more and be able to make cool things with my skills.
 I'm looking forward to new things to become my experience to deepen this field.